Hebgbs/minecraftMods/Immersive Subtitles/readme.md

 If you would like to suggest improvements, please file issues with your request. **do not** fork and push changes to default expecting me to implement unless it is to present ways of miniaturizing code in the provided `json` file by removing redundant formatting characters.

-This kit **does not** cover snapshot or third-party mods at the moment, though this will be expected to change.
+This kit **does not** cover snapshot and supported mods are severely limited at the moment.
+More may come later.
 Deliberation on colours and formatting used are welcome, and necessary to improve this modification so subtitles _by appearance_ are more intuitive to understand for sighted individuals with only minor sensory defects who possess a common understanding of qualia for colour.
 For major sensory defects like colourblindness (any of the three major types), additional third-party mods which address such with shaders / filters may be necessary.

 Feel free to let me know on PMC how this mod tastes.
 I'd be interested in knowing!